-select from sys.fulltext_system_stopwords where language_id = 0 an agent for you on the machine agent and machine group
+select from sys.fulltext_system_stopwords where language_id = 0 machine group ine

-Example Returns

-an agent for you agent only

-agent and machine group

-agent machine

-(An agent for you on the machine is interpreted as agent and machine.
-The words an, for, you, on, the are removed.)
+Example Returns an agent for you agent only agent and machine group agent machine an agent for you on the machine (An agent for you on the machine is interpreted as agent and machine.
+The words an, for, you, on, the are removed.) agent and machine group agent machine